Although it may not seem like it when we get a new puppy, dogs really like to sleep.

 Dogs are also crepuscular.
 This means that they are most active at dawn and dusk.

-Since getting dogs, I wake up a lot earlier so that I can let them out for a dawn play and potty session.
+Since getting my Shiba and Huskies, I wake up a lot earlier, so that I can let them out for a dawn play and potty session.

-Given that dogs sleep so much, it helps to get them a good dog bed.
-A comfortable bed will make for a healthier, happier, and better behaved dog.
-To find the best dog bed, we want to consider our dog’s breed, favorite activities, preferences, age, as well as external factors such as temperature, rain, and more.
+Given that dogs sleep so much, I decided to spend some time looking into dog beds, so that I could get my dogs something that suited them.
+To find the best dog bed, we want to consider our dog’s breed, favorite activities, preferences, age, routine, as well as environmental factors such as temperature, rain, and more.

 1. Soft Dog Bed

-When I was looking for dog beds, I naturally gravitated towards the soft, fluffy ones.
-After all, *I* prefer soft, fluffy beds, so it seems like my dogs would find them comfortable as well.
-Soft dog beds are indeed comfortable in certain circumstances, but they have some important weaknesses.
+When I started looking for dog beds, I naturally gravitated toward the soft, fluffy ones.
+After all, *I* prefer soft, fluffy beds, so I thought my dogs would find them comfortable as well.
+Soft beds certainly provide more cushioning, but they have some important weaknesses.

 - They are too warm during the summer.
-Dogs will commonly avoid these beds during hot weather, and lie on the hard, cooler floor instead.
+My dogs will avoid these beds during hot weather, and lie on the cooler tile floor instead.

-- They look and feel a lot like a soft dog toy.
-Some dogs will want to attack it, and chew it up.
+- They look and feel a lot like a soft toy.
+Some dogs will want to attack a soft bed, and chew it up.

-After purchasing several soft beds, I discovered that they were not appropriate for my Shiba Inu, Sephy.
-Sephy will frequently attack and chew at them.
-When he does this, we would non-mark him (No) and take away the bed.
-However, as soon as we return it, he would start attacking the bed again.
+After purchasing several soft beds, I discovered that they were not appropriate for my Shiba Inu, who will frequently attack and chew on them.
+When he does this, I would no-mark him, and take away the bed.
+However, as soon as I return it, he would start attacking the bed again.

-Soft beds work better for my Siberian Husky who is less interested in chewing them.
+Soft beds work better for my Siberian Husky who is less interested in chewing on them.
 However, she usually prefers to sleep on the tile floor, which is a lot more cooler.
-She even prefers the floor during colder weather, because she has such a thick coat.
+She sleeps on the floor carpets, during colder weather.

-Finally, my Shiba Inu started marking the soft bed, probably because it smelled like my Siberian Husky.
+Finally, my Shiba Inu started marking the soft bed, probably because it smelled like my Husky.

 2. Outdoor Dog Bed

-These are the less fluffy dog beds, that are more durable, and waterproof.
+These beds provide less cushioning, but they are waterproof and more durable.
 As such, they can be used both indoors and outdoors.

-- They are less soft, and thus less of a fluffy, chewing temptation.
+- They are less soft, and less of a chewing temptation.